Overview

 Virtual Learning Environment (VLE)

 In the VLE you will have access to learning materials and course resources anytime so you can fit your studies around your existing commitments.
-For each module, students will be provided with access, through both the SOAS Library and the University of London’s Online Library, to all necessary materials from a range of appropriate sources.
+For each module, students will be provided with access, through the SOAS Library, to all necessary materials from a range of appropriate sources.

 A key component of the student experience will be peer to peer learning, with students enrolled in discussion forums.